lanhp-vn/multi-esp-light-intensity-competition-system-rpi5-realtime-data-logger/README.md

 # Multi-ESP Light Intensity Competition System with Raspberry Pi 5 Real-Time Data Logger

-A distributed IoT system where multiple ESP8266 devices compete for master status based on light intensity readings, with real-time data visualization and logging on a Raspberry Pi 5.
+A distributed IoT system where three ESP8266 devices compete for master status based on light intensity readings, with real-time data visualization and logging on a Raspberry Pi 5.

+## Demo Video

+A demonstration of the system in operation is available at: [https://youtu.be/oAh9-jO0_ec](https://youtu.be/oAh9-jO0_ec)

 ## System Overview

-This system implements a competitive swarm behavior where multiple ESP8266 devices equipped with light sensors compete to become the "master" device based on their light intensity readings.
+This system implements a competitive swarm behavior where three ESP8266 devices equipped with light sensors compete to become the "master" device based on their light intensity readings.
 The device with the highest light reading becomes the master and communicates its status to a Raspberry Pi 5, which provides real-time data visualization and logging.

 ### Key Features

-- **Competitive Swarm Behavior**: Multiple ESP8266 devices compete for master status
+- **Competitive Swarm Behavior**: Three ESP8266 devices compete for master status
 - **Real-time Data Visualization**: Live graphs showing light readings and master durations
 - **Automatic Data Logging**: Timestamped logs of all device activities
 - **System Reset Capability**: Button-triggered system reset with LED indication